DTM “Riffs” are quick, unedited stuff for my NEC students who I’m teaching remotely.

 Jarrett recorded pieces by Bob Dylan and Joni Mitchell with Paul Motian, who drummed for Arlo Guthrie at Woodstock.
 A large number of early Jarrett compositions are informed by this style, and he even dared to record a whole album singing and playing guitar, Restoration Ruin.
 (Talk about a dud…) I joke that Jarrett’s famous Köln Concert is Joni Mitchell’s Blue played by a classical virtuoso.
 That isn’t the whole story, of course, but that joke contains a grain of truth.

-The “A” section is the latest style of modern jazz-rock circa 1970.
+The “A” section of “Fortune Smiles” is the latest style of modern jazz-rock circa 1970.
 It’s fairly middle-of -the-road.
-If I saw the chart of the “A” section of “Fortune Smiles” without knowing it before, I couldn’t guess if it was by Keith, or Burton, or Chick Corea, or somebody else writing that kind of thing at the time.
+If I saw the chart of the “A” section of “Fortune Smiles” without knowing it before, I couldn’t guess if it was by Jarrett, Burton, Chick Corea, or somebody else writing that kind of thing at the time.
 (The bassist on the date, Steve Swallow, has written more durable music in this genre than most.)

 Burton solos on the “A” and “B’ sections, which is fine, but things get notably more interesting in the piano solo, which jettisons the song for a free jazz freakout.
 WHAT!
 The first time I heard this, an electric current went straight through my body.
 (It is easy to draw a line from this moment to various tracks recorded by the Bad Plus.)

-Jarrett plays at a high level during this free moment of “Fortune Smiles” and the band (Swallow and Bill Goodwin) has good musicians, but Jarrett is most inspired at this kind of thing when joined by his American Quartet of Dewey Redman, Charlie Haden and Paul Motian.
+Jarrett plays at a high level during the free section of “Fortune Smiles” and the band (Swallow and Bill Goodwin) has good musicians, but Jarrett is most inspired at this kind of thing when joined by his American Quartet of Dewey Redman, Charlie Haden and Paul Motian.

 “(If the) Misfits (Wear it)” from Fort Yawuh is what I’m talking about.
 Piano solo starts at 2’40”.